tonyYSaliba/Software-Fault-Injector/README.md

 + Multi-threaded debugging support

 #### Types of Errors
-The runtime program will be injected in the Opcode or Data.
+The runtime program will be injected through these types of errors:
-Injection in Opcode causes crash or hung mode (infinite loop) and injection in data causes SDC (Silent Data Corruption).
++ Opcode: Causes crash or hung mode (infinite loop)
++ Data: Causes SDC (Silent Data Corruption)

 ## Prerequisites